The world of work is changing and now when you’re on the job hunt, chances are you’ll experience your job interview – via video.

-The beauty for the jobseeker is the interview is located at “home-base”.
-That is, you can interview in the comfort of your loungeroom, study, kitchen or even in your own back yard!
+The beauty for the jobseeker is the interview is located at “home-base” – in the comfort of your own home!
+That’s got to be an advantage.

-Here are seven tips to make your next Skype or Video-Conference Interview a success.
+Here are seven tips to make your next Skype, ZOOM or Video-Conference Interview a success.

-Nothing will frustrate your interviewer more than you not being able to answer d based on a poor line.
-If you are making yourself available for video conference it is your responsibility to ensure you have a good line and good connection.
-Test it out with friends, family to ensure good connectivity is achieved.
+Nothing will frustrate your interviewer more than you not being able to answer or not know how to use Skype, ZOOM or whatever app you are using.
+If you are making yourself available for video conference it is your responsibility to ensure you have a good line, good connection and know how to use the app.
+Test it out with friends, family first.
 The same applies to microphone and camera settings.

 Many of us have our devices in high traffic areas.
 Interviews should, wherever possible, be conducted in quiet, distraction free areas of the house.
 Put yourself in an “office” or “interview” setting as would be expected if you went to the prospective employer’s premises.
 Both jobseeker and employer alike get distracted by moving images in the background so put yourself in a room, where the focus is clearly on you without the risk of someone disturbing you and/or the Interviewer.

 Again, if you want the Interviewer focusing on you, consider what you want and don’t want in the background of the video.
 I would suggest a wall behind you.
 An open room is like a window without a blind – it invites the viewer to explore.
 Consider if you want pictures or not have pictures behind you and the messages they portray.
 And no fancy ZOOM backgrounds please!